UC Blue Ash College Health Program Selective Admissions

 - Application to these health programs does not guarantee admission and students can apply to any one selective admission program only twice.

-- Students who meet minimum qualifications by March 1, 2014 will be considered for early decision admission and may be notified of acceptance by March 15, 2014.
+- Students who meet minimum qualifications by March 1, 2015 will be considered for early decision admission and may be notified of acceptance by March/April.

-- Early decision students must confirm their acceptance to the program in writing by March 30, 2014 to ensure a space in the class.
+- Early decision students must confirm their acceptance to the program in writing by March/April to ensure a space in the class.

-- All other applicants will be considered for regular decision admission and will be notified by May 30, 2014.
+- All other applicants will be considered for regular decision admission and will be notified by May/June 2015.

-- Students who do not return the acceptance form by March 30, 2014 will be removed from the admission list and their space will be offered to the next most qualified student.
+- Students who do not return the acceptance form by the date listed in their letter/email will be removed from the admission list and their space will be offered to the next most qualified student.

 - Following acceptance to the health programs, students must meet the following requirements:

 - attend mandatory orientation sessions

 - purchase appropriate uniforms, supplies, and educational materials